Menstrual Cycle, Period Cramps, and Fitness

 You might feel tired or lethargic and need more rest than usual.
 This is a great opportunity to cancel plans, stay home, and write in your mindfulness journal.
 Set some goals for yourself that you can achieve during the follicular stage.
 Keep in mind, this is not the time to stress yourself out with setting a new PR (personal record).
 The goal of working out on your period should be to stay active and listen to your body.

 Whether you prefer tampons, pads, menstrual cups, period underwear, adidas Techfit Period Proof Tights, or a combination of these – there are plenty of options to keep you comfortable during menstruation.

 Pharmaceuticals & Alternative Medicine

 First and foremost, ask your doctor for advice on taking pain medication during your period.
-Doctors often prescribe simple pain relievers such as Tylenol, or minute doses of drugs like Ibuprofen.
-Aspirin increases the risk of bleeding, so do not take it during your period.
+Doctors often prescribe simple pain relievers containing acetaminophen or ibuprofen.
+Aspirin (also known as acetylsalicylic acid – ASA) increases the risk of bleeding, so do not take it during your period!

-You may also turn to alternative medicine treatments like homeopathy, phytotherapy, etc.
+If you want, you may also turn to alternative medicine treatments.